Immunotherapy and targeted cancer drugs

 Or you might have these drugs through a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.

 Everyone is different and the side effects vary from person to person.
 The side effects you have depend on:

 - whether you have it alone or with other drugs

 - the amount of drug you have (the dose)

 A side effect may get better or worse during your course of treatment.
 Or more side effects may develop as the treatment goes on.
 For more information about the side effects of your treatment, go to the individual drug pages.

 When you go home

-Treatment with biological therapies can be difficult to cope with.
-Your nurse will give you numbers to call if you have any problems at home.
+Treatment with these drugs can be difficult to cope with for some people.
+Your nurse will give you a number to call (advice line) if you have any problems at home.